-We next consider the behavior of our method in a semi-synthetic experiment built using data from the Early Childhood Longitudinal Study~\citep{ECLS}.
-This dataset has scaled test scores for $n = 18,174$ children from kindergarten to fifth grade.
-Furthermore, each test score is accompanied by a noise estimate obtained via item response theory; see \citet{ECLS} for further details.
+We next consider the behavior of our method in a semi-synthetic regression discontinuity design built using data from the Early Childhood Longitudinal Study~\citep{ECLS}.
+This dataset has scaled mathematics test scores for $n = 18,174$ children from kindergarten to fifth grade.
+Furthermore, each test score is accompanied by a noise variance obtained via item response theory; see \citet{ECLS} for further details.

-We build a semi-synthetic regression discontinuity experiment using this dataset as follows, where each sample $i = 1, \, \ldots, \, n$ is built using the sequence of test scores from a single child.
-We set the running variable $Z_i$ to be child's kindergarten spring semester test score, and set treatment as $W_i = 1\p{\cb{Z_i \geq c}}$ for a cutoff $c = -0.2$.
-We then set control potential outcomes $Y_i(0) \in \cb{0, \, 1}$ to indicate whether the child's test scores were above $a = 0.5$ in spring semester of their first grade, while $Y_i(1) \in \cb{0, \, 1}$ measures the same quantity in spring semester of their second grade; these are analogous to typically studied outcomes such as passing subsequent examinations.
-Thus, the ``treatment effect'' $Y_i(1) - Y_i(0)$ measures the child's improvement in passing the test (i.e., clearing the cutoff $a = 0.5$) between first and second grades.
+Each sample $i = 1, \dotsc, n$ is built using the sequence of test scores from a single child.
+We set the running variable $Z_i$ to be the child's kindergarten spring semester score, and set treatment as $W_i = \ind(Z_i \geq c)$ for a cutoff $c = -0.2$.
+We set control potential outcomes $Y_i(0) \in \cb{0, \, 1}$ to indicate whether the child's score was above $a = 0.5$ in spring semester of their first grade, while $Y_i(1) \in \cb{0, \, 1}$ measures the same quantity in spring semester of their second grade; these are analogous to typically studied outcomes such as passing subsequent examinations.
+Thus, the treatment effect $Y_i(1) - Y_i(0)$ measures the child's improvement in passing the test (i.e., clearing the cutoff $a = 0.5$) between first and second grades.

-As shown in Figure \ref{fig:ground_truth}, there is considerable heterogeneity in the regression discontinuity parameter $\tau_{c'} = \EE{Y_i(1) - Y_i(0) \cond Z_i = c'}$ as we vary $c'$ away from the cutoff: For children with either very good or very bad values of $Z_i$ the treatment effect is essentially 0 (since they will pass or, respectively, fail to pass the cutoff $a$ in both first and second grade with high probability), while for students with intermediate values of $Z_i$ there is a large treatment effect (we chose the parameters $a$ and $c$ in our experiment specification to accentuate this type of heterogeneity).
+As shown in Fig.~\ref{fig:ground_truth}, there is considerable heterogeneity in the regression discontinuity parameter $\tau_{c'} = \mathbb E\{Y_i(1) - Y_i(0) \mid Z_i = c'\}$ as we vary $c'$ away from the cutoff: For children with either very good or very bad values of $Z_i$ the treatment effect is essentially 0 (since they will pass or, respectively, fail to pass the cutoff $a$ in both first and second grade with high probability), while for students with intermediate values of $Z_i$ there is a large treatment effect.
+We chose the parameters $a$ and $c$ in our semi-synthetic construction to accentuate this type of heterogeneity.